halfmatthalfcat/jsMatrix/README.md

 # jsMatrix
 Small, lightweight Javascript matrix library

+This is mainly used for WebGL matrix transformations but will be abstracted out to do matrix math on n-sized matricies

 Create a new Matrix4 identity matrix: `$M.M4(null);`

 The library currently allows you to: